yakaboskic/podcaster-ai/README.md

 # Quick Start
+This section will walk you through how to setup Podcaster AI to run in a virtual environment.
 First, clone the podcaster ai repository to a directory of your choosing using a command such as:
 ```bash
 git clone git@github.com:yakaboskic/podcaster-ai.git
 ```